What the Rule Against Perpetuities Actually Does

 How This Applies to Powers of Appointment

-The statute also covers powers of appointment, which allow one person to decide who ultimately receives trust property.
+The statute also covers powers of appointment.
+These allow one person to decide who ultimately receives trust property.
 A general power of appointment that depends on a condition being met must satisfy the same time limits.
 Nongeneral and testamentary powers of appointment follow similar rules.

 A general power of appointment that is not presently exercisable because of a condition precedent is invalid unless any of the following is true: 1.
 At the time the power is created the condition precedent is certain to be satisfied or becomes impossible to satisfy no later than twenty-one years after the death of a person who is then alive.
 2. The condition precedent either is satisfied or becomes impossible to satisfy within five hundred years after its creation.

-A.R.S. § 14-2901(B)For most families creating a living trust or dynasty trust, the 500-year window provides more than enough room.
-The key takeaway is that Arizona allows long-term planning without the rigid constraints of the old common law rule, but it does not allow trusts to last forever.
+A.R.S. § 14-2901(B)For most families creating a trust, the 500-year window provides more than enough room.
+The key takeaway is that Arizona allows long-term planning without the rigid constraints of the old common law rule.
+However, it does not allow trusts to last forever.